Convexus-Protocol/AMM-SCORE/README.md

 <details>
 <summary>❓ How to get the price of a pool ?</summary>

-Please refer to the [`Slot0`](/Convexus-Core/Contracts/Pool/docs/README.md#convexuspoolslot0) structure definition.
+Please refer to the [`Slot0`](/Convexus-Core/Contracts/Pool/docs/README.md#convexuspoolslot0) method and the structure definition.
 The `sqrtPriceX96` field contains the [Q64.96 price](/Convexus-Commons/Librairies/docs/README.md#how-to-encode-a-q6496-price) of the pool.
 You can decode it to a human readable price like [this](/Convexus-Commons/Librairies/docs/README.md#how-to-decode-a-q6496-to-a-floating-point-price).
 </details>